How to customize MASV Portal integrations

 You can set a subdirectory to specify a custom path for Portal packages delivered to a specific integration.
 The path can include static or dynamic custom metadata path elements.
 For more information about using dynamic elements, see How to use custom metadata with integrations to dynamically route Portal packages.
 If you set a filter, only the qualifying files are delivered to the destination.masv-portal-integration-settings-subdirectory

 You can choose which files in a Portal package are delivered to an integration by setting a file type or file name filter (a string that matches any part of the file name).
-For example, if you receive a package with a variety of file types, such as a set of production files that include RAW files, proxies, and notes (PDFs, CSVs, TXTs), you can set a filter to archive all files in Amazon S3, send only the proxies to a media management and review tool, such as Frame.io, and send the RAW files and notes to on-premises storage.
+For example, if you receive a package with a variety of file types, such as a set of production files that include RAW files, proxies, and notes (PDFs, CSVs, TXTs), you can set a filter to archive all files in Amazon S3, send only the proxies to a media management and review tool, such as Frame.io.
 You can set the filter to include or exclude files, and if you prefer, you can use a Regex (Regular Expression) to configure your filter.

 You can deliver the files you want to specific integrations by using filters.